-Professor Ashwin KumarProfessor of Social Policy
+Professor Ashwin KumarProfessor of Social Policy and Deputy Director of PERU

 Ashwin is an economist and is Professor of Social Policy in the Policy Evaluation Research Unit at Manchester Metropolitan University.
+He is also the Unit's Deputy Director.

 Ashwin works on analysis and modelling of incomes, poverty, the labour market and welfare reform.